HuMingLab/SnapHiC/readme.md

 3. A binned bed file of the genomic regions that are excluded from loop calling.
 In our study, we defined mappability for each 10KB bin based on the restriction enzyme MboI, as described in our previous study [PMID: 23023982](https://pubmed.ncbi.nlm.nih.gov/23023982/).
 We removed all 10KB bins with mappability <=0.8, and all 10KB bins overlapped with the ENCODE blacklist regions.
 Filtered regions for mm10, hg19 and hg38 at 10KB resolution with the restriction enzyme MboI are included in the `ext` directory.
 Local genomic features (including mappability scores) for different reference genomes, different bin resolutions, and different restriction enzymes can be downloaded [here](http://enhancer.sdsc.edu/yunjiang/resources/genomic_features/).

 ### 3. Run
 We strongly recommend using an HPC environment where you can request multiple nodes/processors and allocate memory.
-As alternatives, we also provide run-files for multi-threaded and single-processor systems.
+Alternatively, you can still run snapHiC using multithreaded and single-processor environments, provided enough memory and runtime.
 1. Put all the mapped contact files, one for each cell, into the same directory.
 2. Edit the *run_step1.sh* and *run_step2.sh* files.
-If you use an HPC cluster with a job scheduler such as PBS or SLURM (we strongly recommend), specify the required nodes, processors, memory, and load the required modules (python3.6+, MPI, and the packages installed using pip as described in the Installation section above).
-If you use a regular compute node without job scheduler, or a desktop computer, you can skip this step (you still need big memory and the computing is slow).
+If you use an HPC cluster with a job scheduler such as PBS or SLURM (we strongly recommend), specify the required nodes, processors, memory, and load the required modules (python3.6+, MPI, java8+).
+If you use a regular compute node without job scheduler, or a desktop computer, you can skip this step (you still need big memory and the computation can be slow).
-3. Set the following variables in the *run_step1.sh* and *run_step2.sh* files:
+3. Set the following variables in the *run_step1.sh* and *run_step2.sh* files (segment :
 &Tab;`snapHiC_dir`="/path/to/directory/where/snapHiC/is/located/" (path to the directory contains *snap.py* file of the SnapHiC pipeline).
 &Tab;`parallelism`="parallel" (it can take one of the three options: **parallel**, **threaded**, or **single-proc**.
 Use **parallel** if you use an HPC with job scheduler, **threaded** if you use multiple processors without job scheduler, and **singl-proc** otherwise).
 &Tab;`number_of_processors`=15 (if you use **threaded** or **parallel**, please specify the number of processors).